smart-data-models/dataModel.TourismDestinations/Event/doc/spec_FR.md

       x-ngsi:
         type: Property
     publicAccess:
-      description: 'A flag to signal that the Place is open to public visitors.
-If this property is omitted there is no assumed default boolean value'
+      description: A flag to signal that the Place is open to public visitors.
+If this property is omitted there is no assumed default boolean value
       type: boolean
       x-ngsi:
         model: https://schema.org/publicAccess